Takashi Araya: Biography

 Takashi Araya attended Ōdate Homei High School in Akita Prefecture and graduated from Tokyo University of Science.
 The Araya family served the Northern Fujiwara noble family through a gold mining business.
 When he was a student at the Tokyo University of Science, he majored in remote sensing of artificial satellites.
 While attending the University of Science, he practiced karate mainly at the Kyokushin Nagareyama Dojo, and also practiced at the Meiji Jingu Martial Arts Dojo, Meiji Shrine.
 In the summer of the 4th year of Science University, his teacher advised him to join the Japan Self-Defense Forces and said, "You look like a soldier.
 Join the Self-Defense Forces."
-After graduating, he joined the Ground Self-Defense Force as an executive candidate.
+After graduating, he joined the Ground Self-Defense Force as an officer candidate.

-After graduating from the executive candidate school, he worked as a unit in the regular department and qualified for airborne descent, executive ranger, and executive in information.
-He worked in the 19th Ordinary Regiment of the Western Army as a beginner executive.
-After becoming an intermediate executive, he worked at the Ground Self-Defense Force Research School (currently the JGSDF Military Intelligence School), where he studied Information Gathering Satellites.
+After graduating from the officer candidate school, he worked as a unit in the infantry regiment and qualified for airborne, ranger officer, and intelligence officer.
+He worked in the 19th Ordinary Regiment of the Western Army as a junior officer.
+After becoming a middle grade officer, he worked at the Ground Self-Defense Force Research School (currently the JGSDF Military Intelligence School), where he studied Information Gathering Satellites.
 Thereafter, he entered the JGSDF Staff College, Command and General Staff Course (CGS).
 After graduating from the same school, he worked as a company commander of the 1st Airborne Brigade and the JGSDF 39th Infantry Regiment.
 In 1995, Araya studied abroad at the German military school Bundeswehr Command and Staff College.

 The following year, he returned to Japan in 1996 and worked for the Ground Staff Office Defense Department.
 In the Ground Staff Office, he worked in the Research Team, Defense Team, Operations Team, and also in the Strategic Laboratory, Defense Policy Division, Defense Bureau, and the Defense Agency.
 During this time, he was involved in reviewing defense strategies, formulating medium- to long-term defense capability development plans, defense legislation such as the Terrorism Special Measures Law, and North Korea issues.
 In addition, at the Ground Staff Office, where the special forces creation design was underway, he struggled to prepare for the establishment of the special forces,.
 He gained the personal reputation as "the expert of special operations of the Ground Self-Defense Force".